esin87/covid19-data/README.md

 - [Kyle Redelinghuys](https://twitter.com/ksredelinghuys), who created the [covid19api](https://covid19api.com/)
 - Jennifer Meade, whose lessons and tutorials on React have been invaluable
-- Tom Pawlak's [blogpost](https://blog.abelotech.com/posts/number-currency-formatting-javascript/), which helped me quickly parse commas into long numbers
+- Tom Pawlak's [blog post](https://blog.abelotech.com/posts/number-currency-formatting-javascript/), which helped me quickly parse commas into long numbers

 ## Contribution Guidelines

 This is a work in progress, and any suggestions, contributions or bug identifications are more than welcome.
-Please submit a pull request or issue as needed.
+Please fork and submit a pull request or submit an issue if you'd like to contribute to the project.